 ECSS-E-ST-20_0020057

-Spare contacts or sockets shall be available on each connector.
+Except when pin allocation is imposed by a standard specification, spare contacts or sockets should be available on each connector.

 ECSS-E-ST-20_0020058

 For new developments, when the connection is not aligned to a defined standard, 10% spare contacts at unit PDR and at least 5 % at CDR shall be achieved with in any case a minimum of two spare contacts available at CDR.